mebeim/aoc/README.md

   module, as well as other external modules to make things easier.
 Do not expect the code in here to be sane/readable/fast<sup>**[1]**</sup>.
 - `lib/`: small library of utilities written for this specific year.
 There are recurring concepts and problems each year.
-If needed, this folder will hold common code used by multiple solutions.
+If needed, this directory will hold common code used by multiple solutions.
 - `misc/`: anything else interesting.
 This includes image/video visualizations of puzzles, additional interesting scripts, alternative solutions, and so on.